oyyblin/galaxy-docs/doc-governance/introduction.md

 ### Phase 1: Temperature Check — Discourse

 The purpose of the Temperature Check is to determine if there is sufficient will to make changes to the status quo.
-To create a Temperature Check, ask a general, non-biased question to the community on [forum](https://to.galaxy.eco/dI1ew2) about a potential change (example: “Should Project Galaxy DAO launch a new achievement mining campaign?”).
+To create a Temperature Check, ask a general, non-biased question to the community on [forum](https://gal.xyz/dI1ew2) about a potential change (example: “Should Galxe DAO launch a new achievement mining campaign?”).
 Temperature checks are informal.
 It is for you to use the feedback to decide if you want to proceed further with your proposal.

 ### Phase 2: Draft Proposal — Github

 The purpose of the Draft Proposal is to establish formal discussion around a potential proposal.
 To create a Draft Proposal

-1. [Fork](https://github.com/ProjectGalaxyHQ/galaxy-docs) the Galaxy Docs repository on Github
+1. [Fork](https://github.com/GalxeHQ/galxe-docs) the Galxe Docs repository on Github
 2. Add your GP to your fork of the repository, under folder `doc-governance/proposals/`
 3. Submit a Pull Request